MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Flight Control System

 \subsection{Reference Generator}

 The reference generator is decomposed into two parts: the attitude and the position controller, both illustrated in Fig.~\ref{fig:referenceGeneratorScheme}.
-The attitude controller tunes the yaw ($\psi_r$) and the pitch ($\theta_r$) angles trying to overlap the image ($u_\mathrm{img}$, $v_\mathrm{img}$) and the bounding box ($u_{bb}$, $v_{bb}$) centroids (see, Fig.~\ref{fig:boundingBoxOttenutaDetection}) keeping the roll ($\varphi_r$) angle equal to zero.
-Such angles are later used by the position controller for varying the drone reference position $x_r$, $y_r$, and $z_r$ considering the drone initial position ($x_\mathrm{init}$, $y_\mathrm{init}$ and $z_\mathrm{init}$) and orientation ($\varphi_\mathrm{init}$, $\theta_\mathrm{init}$ and $\psi_\mathrm{init}$) and its movements in the virtual environment when tracking the target.
-In our case study, we assumed the vehicle starts flying $4$ meters over the ground with a distance of $15$ meters w.r.t. the car along the $x$-axis in the $O_\mathrm{FVR}$ reference system.
+The attitude controller tunes the yaw ($\psi_r$) and the pitch ($\vartheta_r$) angles trying to overlap the image ($u_\mathrm{img}$, $v_\mathrm{img}$) and the bounding box ($u_{bb}$, $v_{bb}$) centroids (see, Fig.~\ref{fig:boundingBoxOttenutaDetection}), while the roll ($\varphi_r$) angle is computed by the IB controller\footnote{All elaborations are expressed in the $O_\mathrm{FVR}$ reference system.}.
+These values are later used by the position controller to vary the drone reference position $z_r$ and $y_r$, while $x_r$ is computed comparing the detected area $area_\mathrm{bb}$ with those obtained when training the classifier $area_\mathrm{ref}$\footnote{This values is obtained as sample of mean of the collected~\acp{ROI} while training the classifier (see Sec.~\ref{subsec:framesAcquisition}).}

-Regarding the controller implementation, the considered control architecture is based on control loops that are nothing but PID (proportional-integral-derivative) controllers.
-These are a standard solution in the literature for the quadorotor controllers design~\cite{Dief2015}.
-The $\mathrm{PI}_{\psi_r}$ and $\mathrm{PI}_{\theta_r}$ outputs are the $\psi_r$ and the $\theta_r$ angles, respectively, used by the IB controller for computing the command signals (see, Fig.~\ref{fig:schemaControlloAssettoPID}) and the $y_r$ reference value (see, Fig.~\ref{fig:referenceGeneratorScheme}).
+The proposed control architecture is based on control loops that are nothing but~\ac{PID} controllers.
+These are a standard solution in the literature for quad-rotor control design~\cite{Dief2015}.
+For the considered case study, the vehicle starts flying $4$ meters over the ground ($Z$-axis) with a distance of $15$ meters from the car along the $X$-axis in the $O_\mathrm{FVR}$ reference system.

-Whereas, the values $\psi_{ref_r}$ and $\theta_{ref_r}$\footnote{In our case study, we supposed that the drone should maintain a flat orientation as much as possible during the tracking.
-Therefore the angles $\psi_{ref_r}$ and $\theta_{ref_r}$ have been set equal to zero.} (see, Fig.~\ref{fig:referenceGeneratorScheme}) represent the references attitude that the vehicle should assume during the target tracking.
-Finally, the error signal $e_\mathrm{bb}$, obtained as the difference between the bounding box ($w_{bb} \cdot h_{bb}$, aka $area_\mathrm{bb}$ in Fig.~\ref{fig:referenceGeneratorScheme}) and the reference\footnote{The reference value is given by the sample mean of ROIs collected during the learning process.} areas ($area_\mathrm{ref}$), is used to tune the distance $x_r$.

-Figure~\ref{fig:pathTargetFollowing} reports the trajectories followed by the car and the drone during the simulation, while a further video has been made available at~\url{https://youtu.be/qAtndBIwdas} for showing the results of the proposed approach.
-In such video, the quadrotor dynamics has been neglected to highlight how the reference generator works.
+Figure~\ref{fig:pathTargetFollowing} reports the trajectories followed by the car and the drone when running the simulation, while a further video has been made available at~\cite{Silano2017_referenceGenerator}.